-Most hospital patients receive fluids or medications via an intravenous catheter at some time during their hospital stay.
-An intravenous catheter (also called an IV drip or intravenous cannula) is a short, hollow tube placed in the vein to allow administration of medications, fluids or nutrients directly into the bloodstream.
+Most hospital patients receive fluids or medications via a peripheral intravenous catheter at some time during their hospital stay.
+An intravenous catheter (also called an IV drip, an IV line or intravenous cannula) is a short, hollow tube placed in the vein to allow administration of medications, fluids or nutrients directly into the bloodstream.
 These catheters are often replaced every three to four days to try to prevent irritation of the vein or infection of the blood.
-However, the procedure may cause discomfort to patients and is quite costly.
+However, replacing the catheter may cause discomfort to patients and is quite costly.
 This is the third update of a review first published in 2010.

 Quality of the evidence

-US Centers for Disease Control guidelines recommend replacement of peripheral intravenous (IV) catheters no more frequently than every 72 to 96 hours.
+US Centers for Disease Control guidelines recommend replacement of peripheral intravenous catheters (PIVC) no more frequently than every 72 to 96 hours.
 Routine replacement is thought to reduce the risk of phlebitis and bloodstream infection.
-Catheter insertion is an unpleasant experience for patients and replacement may be unnecessary if the catheter remains functional and there are no signs of inflammation.
+Catheter insertion is an unpleasant experience for patients and replacement may be unnecessary if the catheter remains functional and there are no signs of inflammation or infection.
 Costs associated with routine replacement may be considerable.
-This is an update of a review first published in 2010.
+This is the third update of a review first published in 2010.

-To assess the effects of removing peripheral IV catheters when clinically indicated compared with removing and re-siting the catheter routinely.
+To assess the effects of removing peripheral intravenous catheters when clinically indicated compared with removing and re-siting the catheter routinely.

-Randomised controlled trials that compared routine removal of peripheral IV catheters with removal only when clinically indicated in hospitalised or community dwelling patients receiving continuous or intermittent infusions.
+We included randomised controlled trials that compared routine removal of PIVC with removal only when clinically indicated, in hospitalised or community-dwelling patients receiving continuous or intermittent infusions.

 Three review authors independently reviewed trials for inclusion, extracted data, and assessed risk of bias using Cochrane methods.
 We used GRADE to assess the overall evidence certainty.